Capela, Hunter propel Hawks past Timberwolves; MLK honored

 The Wolves arrived several hours late in Atlanta on Saturday night so that coronavirus tests could be processed to ensure Minnesota, which had its Friday game postponed, would have enough players able to take the floor.

+“We have to adjust,” said Malik Beasley, who scored 15 points.
+“Everybody in the league is adjusting.
+We don’t have any excuses for that.
+We’ve got to be better.”

 The Hawks, who overcame 24 turnovers, took their first lead at 13-11 on a pair of free throws by Young, who threw an arching alley-oop pass on the next possession to Collins for a dunk.
-Atlanta took its first double-digit lead midway through the second quarter when Young fed Huerter an alley-oop pass for a fast-break dunk.
+Atlanta took its first double-digit lead midway through the second quarter when Young connected on another alley-oop, this time to Huerter.

 John Collins had 15 points and a career-high five blocks for the Hawks.